Sign In / Sign Out

 Joining a discipline-specific student organization is a great way to help your long-term career plans and goals.
 Membership can add to your academic experience by building a portfolio, making important connections, networking and engaging with local and national professional communities.

 Learn more about student organizations.

-The bachelor's degree program is designed to prepare students for landscape architecture professional practice and advanced study at the graduate level.
-Our students have found employment in nationally recognized firms working with notable landscape architects in large multinational firms or in public agencies.
-Students also have gone on to pursue graduate study at universities with distinguished graduate programs in landscape architecture and allied design fields.
+The bachelor's degree program is designed to prepare students for landscape architecture professional practice and advanced study at the graduate level, and graduates have found employment in nationally recognized firms working with notable landscape architects in large multinational firms or in public agencies.
+Graduates have also gone on to pursue graduate study at universities with distinguished graduate programs in landscape architecture and allied design fields.

 The U.S. Bureau of Labor Statistics projects employment for landscape architects will grow 16 percent from 2010 to 2020, about as fast as the average for all occupations.
-The bureau also notes that "employers prefer to hire entry-level landscape architects who have internship experience, which significantly reduces the amount of on-the-job training required."
-The bachelor's degree program has an internship requirement meant to address this preference and better prepare our graduates for employment.
+The bureau also notes employers prefer hiring entry-level landscape architects with internship experience, to significantly reduce the amount of on-the-job training.
+The bachelor's degree program has an internship requirement meant to address this preference and better prepare graduates for employment.